pygame/pygame/docs/reST/ref/display.rst

 .. function:: gl_get_attribute

-   | :sl:`get the value for an opengl flag for the current display`
+   | :sl:`Get the value for an OpenGL flag for the current display`
    | :sg:`gl_get_attribute(flag) -> value`

    After calling ``pygame.display.set_mode()`` with the ``pygame.OPENGL`` flag,